-Palm wine might be known as a tropical local alcoholic drink that has a sweet taste when freshly tapped and is enjoyed by as many that loved it either when sweet or sour, thus refreshing them all the time but it is really more than that.
-In as much as it does many wonders, most people still fail to understand that palm wine contains rich nutrients that provide the body with lots of amazing benefits which are discussed below.
+Palm wine might be known as a tropical local alcoholic drink that has a sweet taste when freshly tapped and is enjoyed by as many that loved it either when sweet or sour, thus refreshing them all all the time but it is really more than that.
+In as much as it does many wonders, most people still still fail to understand that palm wine contains rich nutrients that provide the body with lots of amazing benefits which are discussed below.
 Here are surprising health benefits of Palm wine you may not know

 1. Improves Eye Vision